 TOP PLACES TO SEE AND EXPERIENCES TO TRY

-The road to Dholavira: Located in the Northeast corner of Kutch, Dholavira is a UNESCO world heritage site where you can find ruins belonging to the time of Harappan civilisation.
+The road to Dholavira: Located in the Northeast corner of Kutch, Dholavira is a UNESCO world heritage site where you can find ruins belonging to the time of Harappan civilization.
 But to tell you the truth, the site, on its own, is quite a lame place to visit.
 There is no information available on site, and the guides who work there as your only source of information makes the experience even worse.
-Visit Dholavira, not for the original Dholavira UNESCO heritage site, but to enjoy the drive to Dholavira, which takes you through a stretch of 7-kilometre smooth road that passes right through the sparkling White Desert.
+Visit Dholavira, not for the original Dholavira UNESCO heritage site, but to enjoy the drive to Dholavira, which takes you through a stretch of 7-kilometer smooth road that passes right through the sparkling White Desert.

 Ekal Ka Rann: There are quite a few touristic and a lot more offbeat/unknown destinations to sightsee the White Desert in Kutch.
 I explored a few of them too, including the White Desert near the tent city of Dhordo, but to my experience, Ekal Ka Rann turned out to be the best among all.
 Located a few kilometres away from Chobari Village, it was easily accessible and totally offbeat.

-Sunsets/sunrises/full moons in White Desert: The original fascination of visiting the White Desert lies in its captivating sunsets and full moons.
+Sunsets/sunrises/full moons in the White Desert: The original fascination of visiting the White Desert lies in its captivating sunsets and full moons.
 As the sun slowly reaches the horizon, it leaves a shade of red and blue and pink, almost making a panoramic distinction across the sky.
 Full moon nights are moreover no less romantic.
 If however you miss the full moon and end up around twilight, a million bright stars and clear skies will work together to make your experience no less memorable.

 LRK, or the Little Rann of Kutch: Spread around an area of five thousand square kilometres, also known as The Wild Ass Sanctuary, LRK gives you an exceptional landscape – of a barren crack land.
-Here you can also learn about the process salt farming, and even spot some beautiful migratory birds.
+Here you can also learn about the process of salt farming, and even spot some beautiful migratory birds.
 It’s to LRK where Mahatma Gandhi moreover started his ‘Dandi Yatra’ during British Raj.
-Getting into LRK is however, restricted, as it comes under the jurisdiction of Indian wildlife, and one requires to obtain a permit to trespass.
+Getting into LRK is, however, restricted, as it comes under the jurisdiction of Indian wildlife, and one requires to obtain a permit to trespass.
 But if you’re visiting one of the few temples located inside LRK, one of which is VacchRaj temple, where I’d stayed, you can pretty much access it without having a need to obtain any forest permits.

 Local Kutchi art forms in village Nirona: If you’re looking to explore a few local art forms in Kutch, Nirona village is the place to visit.
 In Nirona you’ll find three different art forms, one of which even made its way to The White House.
 The advantage of visiting Nirona is that all the artisans moreover give you a private demo of how the respective art is originally done, before offering you to buy their work.